georgethebeatle/simple-bosh-release/README.md

 $ bosh upload release
 ```

-You will be prompted for the name of the release
+You will be prompted for the name of the release.
+You should provide `simple-bosh-release` as the name in order to match up with what we pointed to in the [deployment manifest](deployments/warden.yml)

 ### Set the deployment